 menuhax / A9LH / Gateway FAQ

-Q: I modded my device x years ago.
+I modded my device (x) years ago, so it already has some sort of homebrew.
 What should I do?

 A: See this thread.